astronomer/airflow-guides/guides/kubepod-operator.md

 You will also need an existing Kubernetes cluster to connect to.
 It is _not_ necessary to use the Kubernetes Executor in order to use the KPO.
 You may use any of the following executors: `CeleryExecutor`, `KubernetesExecutor`, [`CeleryKubernetesExecutor`](https://airflow.apache.org/docs/apache-airflow/2.0.0/executor/celery_kubernetes.html).
 When using Celery remember to install its [provider](https://registry.astronomer.io/providers/celery).

-> **Note**: On Astro the infrastructure needed to run KPO with CeleryExecutor is pre-built into every Cluster.
+> **Note**: On Astro, the infrastructure needed to run KPO with CeleryExecutor is pre-built into every cluster.
 Astronomer provides [comprehensive documentation on using the KPO on Astro](https://docs.astronomer.io/astro/kubernetesPodoperator).

-### The KubernetesPodOperator in local development
+### Running the KubernetesPodOperator Locally

 There are several ways in which the KubernetesPodOperator can be run in local development.
 For users of the Astro CLI there is a [step-by-step tutorial](https://docs.astronomer.io/software/kubePodoperator-local) available in the Astro Documentation, which can also be adapted for other dockerized Airflow setups.

-It is also possible to run Open Source Airflow within a local Kubernetes Cluster using the [Helm Chart for Apache Airflow](https://airflow.apache.org/docs/helm-chart/stable/index.html).
+It is also possible to run open source Airflow within a local Kubernetes cluster using the [Helm Chart for Apache Airflow](https://airflow.apache.org/docs/helm-chart/stable/index.html).
 For a walkthrough of this setup you can refer to the recording of the [Getting Started With the Official Airflow Helm Chart Webinar](https://www.youtube.com/watch?v=39k2Sz9jZ2c&ab_channel=Astronomer).

-When running Airflow within a Kubernetes cluster using the KPO does not require further configuration beyond leaving the setting `in_cluster` on `True` to run a new Pod within the same cluster.
-An example on how to run a Pod on a remote cluster, including in the case of not running local Airflow on Kubernetes, is presented at the end of this guide.
+When running Airflow within a Kubernetes cluster, using the KPO does not require further configuration beyond leaving the setting `in_cluster` on `True` to run a new pod within the same cluster.
+An example on how to run a pod on a remote cluster, including in the case of not running local Airflow on Kubernetes, is presented at the end of this guide.

 ## When to use the KubernetesPodOperator